 Today I started out to Sete later than I had hoped because I couldn’t find Ales(“Alice”)

 When I arrived back in Uzès after dinner with Unity, it was around 11 pm.
 The parking lot where Ales lives was closed.
 Fortunately, I remembered another lot nearby, so I left her there.
-To be honest, I was pleased with myself for finding the parking space because it was close to my apartment.
-I could easily get my luggage to the car the next day.
+Honestly, I was pleased with myself for finding the parking space because it was close to my apartment.
+I could quickly get my luggage to the car the next day.

-I got up early this morning to meet Geoffrey so that we could go to the market together.
+I got up early this morning to meet Geoffrey to go to the market together.
 He wanted to introduce me to his favorite hat man so I could buy a Panama hat like Nandeen’s (the one I wore in the picture above).
-Before going to Geoffrey’s house, I thought I should check on Ales and make sure she was ok.
+Before going to Geoffrey’s house, I thought I should check on Ales and ensure she was ok.
 I walked the few blocks to the parking lot where I left her the night before.
 When I got there… no Ales!

 Aaccch!
 I panicked!
 Was she stolen Hauled away?
 Where was she?
 What was I going to tell Geoffrey?

-My first instinct was to go to the police station just around the corner, but then I said to myself, “they won’t understand a word I am saying.”
+My first instinct was to go to the police station just around the corner, but then I said, “They won’t understand a word I am saying.”
 I’d have to go straight to Geoffrey’s and confess Ales was gone.

 “Geoffrey’s upstairs,” she said in French.

-I walked up the narrow, winding, stone stairwell feeling like I was going to the French inquisition.
+I walked up the narrow, winding, stone stairwell feeling like I was attending the French Inquisition.

 “Ales is gone, isn’t she?”
 Geoffrey boomed